 How Infrared Light Therapy Helps with Neuropathic Pain

 With neuropathy, the myelin sheath, the protective layer around the nerves, dies without adequate blood supply.
-Light therapy increases blood flow, which provides temporary relief and reduces pain by providing the nerve with the much-needed oxygen and nutrients to stay healthy.
+Infrared Light therapy increases blood flow, which provides temporary relief and reduces pain by providing the nerve with the much-needed oxygen and nutrients to stay healthy.
 With diabetic neuropathy, it encourages blood flow to extremities where it is most needed.

 Patients relying on light therapy as a noninvasive alternative have reported relief after using a light therapy device.
 Dr. Shawn Richey, from the Neuropathy Treatment Centers of Pittsburgh, used light therapy with more than 5,000 patients, and about 70% of his patients experienced some pain relief and improved function.